 The Audit and Risk Committee ensures that the lead external audit partner (currently consisting of two lead external audit partners) and quality review partner rotate from that role every five years or, if they have acted in that capacity for five out of the last seven successive financial years, they are subject to a two-year 'cooling off' period following rotation.
 The Board may, in accordance with a recommendation from the Audit and Risk Committee, resolve to extend the five-year period by not more than two successive years, subject to compliance with the Corporations Act 2001.
-One of the current lead external audit partners for the 2021 financial year.
-A new lead external audit partner has been appointed for the 2022 financial year onwards.
+One of the current lead external audit partners for the 2022 financial year first undertook the role with respect to the 2022 financial year.
+The other lead external audit partner for the 2022 financial year first undertook the role with respect to the 2018 financial year.
+Since the end of the 2022 financial year, he has retired from that role and a new external audit partner has been appointed for the 2023 financial year onwards.